elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/README.md

 server log [22:05:22.270] [info][status][plugin:actions@8.0.0] Status changed from uninitialized to green - Ready
 ```

-Go into Kibana and load the default detection rules or manually create the `.siem-signals-elastic-default` index.

 Go to the scripts folder `cd kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts` and run: